-Many elderly people find themselves on a fixed income in later life; For most, this comes in the form of a pension or some kind of benefit.
-Relying on pensions or benefits can make it difficult to keep up with ever-rising bills and payments, elderly people can also find themselves with health issues which in turn can be costly, and make it even more difficult to save money.
-Even if your loved one is living comfortably and has some extra cash to spare, it’s always advantageous to cut back on expenses and leave more cash for a rainy day or special occasion!
+Many elderly people find themselves on a fixed income in later life.
+For most, this comes in the form of a pension or some kind of benefit.
+Unfortunately, this can make it difficult to keep up with ever-rising bills and payments.
+Elderly people can also find themselves with health issues which in turn can be costly, and make it even more difficult to save money.
+Even if your loved one is living comfortably and has some extra cash to spare, it’s never a bad idea to try and reduce your bills, saving up more cash for a rainy day or special occasion!

 A study by Age UK found that nearly one million people over the age of 65 have had to cut back in certain areas in order to pay their bills or afford food for the month.
-At Careline365, we know saving money and making it stretch from month to month can be difficult, which is why we’ve put together this helpful guide on how to save money and reduce bills.
-Thankfully, there’s a huge range of things that can be done to decrease your loved ones outgoings, so there’s many options to try!
+At Careline365, we know saving money and making it stretch from month to month can be difficult.
+That’s why we’ve put together this helpful guide to reducing your bills.
+Thankfully, there are lots of things you and your elderly loved ones can do to save a few pounds here and there.

-One very easy way of saving money and reducing bills is by turning things off at the main power source when they’re not being used!
-Energy bills can be expensive, so it’s a great area to try and reduce costs in any way you can; many appliances still use an amount of power even when they’re switched off or on standby.
+One very easy way of saving money and reducing bills is by turning appliances off at the main power source when they’re not in use.
+Energy bills can be expensive, so this is a great area to try and reduce costs in any way you can.
+Lots of appliances keep using power even when they’re switched off or on standby.

-The best way to combat this is to turn things off at the main wall power switch when they aren’t being used.
-Things like televisions, radios and computers may appear to be completely switched off but the best way to make sure they’re not sucking up power is to turn them off at the switch!
+The best solution is to turn things off at the mains power switch when they aren’t being used.
+Things like televisions, radios and computers may appear to be completely switched off, but the best way to make sure they’re not sucking up power is to turn them off at the wall!

-If health allows it, you could also try suggesting that your loved one or elderly parents cut back on their heating.
+You could also try suggesting that your loved one or elderly parents cut back on their heating.
 A lot of people stick to one room in the day time and evening, so consider having the heating on in certain rooms rather than the whole house.
-Do be cautious as if the air gets too cold this could lead to illness, so make sure that your loved one is keeping warm when it’s needed, but perhaps suggest they don’t have the heating on too high or throughout the entire property.
+Do be cautious as cold weather can be a health hazard.
+Make sure that your loved one is keeping warm when it’s needed.

 Pay Bills Annually

-This tip may not be an option for everybody, but for those who can afford to pay for services annually it’s a fantastic way to save money and reduce bills in the long run!
+This tip may not be an option for everybody, but for those who can afford to, paying for services annually is a fantastic way to save money and reduce bills in the long run!
 Many services such as car insurance and council tax will give the option to pay monthly or upfront for a full year or six month period.

-The majority of time the upfront payments work out far cheaper, but it means that you need the larger sum of money available which many people don’t.
-If your loved one is considering paying for something upfront it’s a good idea to take other bills into account, there’s no point paying a lump sum but then finding there’s not enough money for other monthly bills.
+Generally, the annual payments work out far cheaper.
+However, this requires you to have a larger sum of money available, which many people don’t.
+If your loved one is considering paying for something upfront, it’s a good idea to take other bills into account.
+There’s no point paying a lump sum but then finding there’s not enough money for the month’s other expenses.

-It may seem silly, but something as easy as negotiating or haggling with a provider for utility bills or a retailer when purchasing goods could save a reasonable amount of money.
-Some providers also offer special discounts for older people, so don’t be afraid to shout about your loved ones age!
+It may seem silly, but negotiating or haggling with a provider for utility bills or a retailer when purchasing goods could save a reasonable amount of money.
+Some providers also offer special discounts for older people.
+If your elderly loved ones are looking to save, don’t be afraid to mention their age.

 Cut Down on Excessive Spending

-For example, if there’s a certain toiletry product that is frequently bought but is more on the expensive side, there may be a cheaper alternative on the market.
-If the cinema or dining out is something your loved one enjoys, suggest cutting back on trips and making the event more infrequent but a special treat – or better yet look into the local library as they may have a service where DVDs can be taken out as well as books, and accompany the film with a fancy meal from the supermarket, rather than one from an expensive restaurant!
+For example, if they frequently buy from a brand that is on the expensive side, there may be a cheaper alternative on the market.
+Take a look online to see if you can find an equivalent – or even a bargain deal on the product they like!
+If your loved one wants to save on trips out, see our guides to saving on entertainment and dining out.
+You could also suggest cutting back on trips and making the event a less frequent special treat.
+Better yet, look into your local library – they may have DVDs for your loved one to borrow as well as books.
+Accompany the film with a fancy meal from the supermarket, rather than one from an expensive restaurant.

 Take Advantage of Benefits

-There are lots of helpful benefits which apply in later life, and most of them could be saving your loved one money!
-From utility bills to travel, there might be something that you’re missing out on so make sure you do your research.
-Places like Which have helpful articles that cover a lot of the benefits that apply to older people.
+There are lots of helpful benefits that you can claim in later life.
+From utility bills to travel, there might be something that you or your loved ones are missing out on, so make sure you do your research.
+You can check out or blog on elderly benefits to find out what you can claim.
 Here are a few examples of things where senior discounts and allowances apply:

 - Council tax reduction.